trinker/reports/README.md

 reports
 =======
 ![qdapicon](https://dl.dropbox.com/u/61803503/reports.png)
-reports is package to assist in writing apa6 style reports and presentations.
-The package is designed to be used with [RStudio](http://www.rstudio.com/), [knitr](http://yihui.name/knitr/) and [Pandoc](http://johnmacfarlane.net/pandoc/).
+reports is a package that assists in writing apa6 style reports and presentations.
+The package is designed to be used with [RStudio](http://www.rstudio.com/), [MikTex](http://miktex.org/), [knitr](http://yihui.name/knitr/) and [Pandoc](http://johnmacfarlane.net/pandoc/).
 The user will want to download these free programs to maximize the effectiveness of the reports package.

 ## Installation